-Of all the criticisms levelled against Positive Psychology there is one I agree with.
+Of all the criticisms leveled against Positive Psychology, there is one I agree with.

 There is very little that has as yet been done to take positive psychology out of the “ivory tower” of academic research labs, and into the potentially less salubrious environs of underprivileged communities where social change could not be needed more desperately.
 (Alex Linley et.al.: 2011, P142).

-The concern being that people who enjoy more power and cultural autonomy are more likely to benefit from flourishing strategies, because of their more favourable environments and because they are less encumbered by the pressing life problems of minority groups.
+The concern is that people who enjoy more power and cultural autonomy are more likely to benefit from flourishing strategies, because of their more favorable environments and because they are less encumbered by the pressing life problems of minority groups.

 A more recent review by Rao and Donaldson (2015) also found “explorations of gender, race, and ethnicity in Positive Psychology have been mostly tentative”, although they also found this follows a broader pattern found in other areas of psychology, and that there is now more “energy toward creating a more inclusive field.”
 (P280).